Abdalrahman-Alhamod/Tree-Algorithms/README.md

 ## Usage

-To use the TreesAlgorithms project in your Java application, follow these steps:
+To use the TreeAlgorithms project in your Java application, follow these steps:

 1. Clone or download the repository to your local machine.